A Guide to Visiting Stephansdom, Vienna (What to Do & Tips)

 10

-Its intricate stone lacework, looking like frozen flowers and vines arranged in a beautiful pattern, rendered me speechless.
+This sandstone artwork is full of religious meaning that will amaze you.
+Its detailed stone design, looking like frozen flowers and vines in a beautiful pattern, left me speechless.

 The stairway of Saint Stephen’s Cathedral’s pulpit, Vienna, Austria